An unexpected encounter.

 There was no point in waiting for her to say anything.
 She wouldn’t object so much now.

 He wasn’t going to ask her permission for everything.
-That would have been stupid, and a waste of time.
+That would have been stupid, as well as a waste of time.

-He sensed that she was looking up at him, seeing his hesitation and shyness in dealing with her.
+He sensed that she was looking up at him from just a few inches away, seeing his hesitation and shyness in dealing with her.

 He was strong, to have picked her up as easily as that.
 At least she was now out of the rain.
 She’d never seen this kind of protection against the weather before, but she’d heard of it.

-He pulled the hood to cover the hole where his head had been, and rearranged the cover around them both, unfastening a few more snaps to make it larger, almost doubling its size as he pulled it down around them, and longer.
-He continued, adjusting everything so that it wouldn’t blow away, and holding it down with some loose rocks from where they were sitting, and even using his feet, as well as against the rock behind them.
-It was a coat that turned into a tent.
-She almost laughed at that thought, except she was too miserable.
+He pulled the hood to cover the hole where his head had been, and rearranged the cover around them both, unfastening a few more snaps to make it larger, almost doubling its size as he pulled it down around them.
+He continued, adjusting everything so that it wouldn’t blow away; holding it down with some loose rocks from where they were sitting, and even using his feet, as well as trapping it against the rock behind them with his body.

 It was long enough and capacious enough to cover them both now, with not much room to spare.
-It would protect them from the rain for long enough, and the wind.
-They’d have to get down to the road before dark, but that was a good five hours away.
+It would protect them from the rain and wind for long enough.
+They’d have to get down to the road before dark, but that was a good few hours away.

 She had her eyes closed now, leaning against him, waiting to see how he would help her, and able to guess some of it.
 If she needed to object, she would.

 She didn’t say anything, but she did know something about him.
 She’d seen him on the fell before, at a distance.
 He was staying at the local Inn.

 He hesitated for a while, then pulled her closer to him.
 She didn’t resist.
 He tried to explain, shyly, not sure how to persuade her of what he would need to do.